RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Known bad data
 Answer: D.

-Also called fuzz testing, dynamic testing methods should include known bad inputs in order to determine how the program will handle the “wrong” data (will it fail into a state that is less secure than normal operations, etc.).
+[important] **Also called fuzz testing**, **dynamic testing methods should include known bad inputs in order to determine how the program will handle the “wrong” data (will it fail into a state that is less secure than normal operations, etc.)**.

 Source code review is not part of dynamic testing; option A is incorrect.
 For accurate quality testing, user familiarity with the target software should be minimal and should not be assessed; option B is not correct.
 Penetration includes active steps to overcome security measures; this is rarely the purpose of software testing; option C is not the best answer.